 Your job is to help individuals take the information they learn in the doctor’s office and turn it into real-life, actionable steps that transform their health.
 You directly influence the very portion of their health that they have the most control over.
 With a demonstrated interest in health improvement among both the local population and governmental bodies opportunities for health coaches are likely to grow in coming years.

-Taking the Leap: Degrees, Certification, and Finding Your Path
+Taking the Leap: Degrees, Certification, and Finding Your Path as a Health Coach

 So what does it take to actually become a health coach?
 A quick search of major universities in Colorado will reveal that “Health Coaching” is not a common offering.
 Because the field is relatively new, most health coaches need to find degrees in related fields, and then expand their experience with further certification.